Article Summary

 I submitted a query about internet speeds.

-I was less impressed with the response.
+I was less impressed with the response quality.

 The question itself was simple: